blockchainsllc/in3-docs/docs/bitcoin.md

 ```

 ### Finality in Bitcoin
 In terms of Bitcoin, finality is the assurance or guarantee that a block and its included transactions will not be revoked once committed to the blockchain.
 Bitcoin uses a probabilistic finality in which the probability that a block will not be reverted increases as the block sinks deeper into the chain.
 The deeper the block, the more likely that the fork containing that block is the longest chain.
 After being 6 blocks deep into the Bitcoin blockchain it is very unlikely (but not impossible) for that block to be reverted.
+(For more information see [here](https://medium.com/mechanism-labs/finality-in-blockchain-consensus-d1f83c120a9a))

 ### Mining in Bitcoin
 The process of trying to add a new block of transactions to the Bitcoin blockchain is called *mining*.
 Miners are competing in a network-wide competition, each trying to find a new block faster than anyone else.
 The first miner who finds a block broadcasts it across the network and other miners are adding it to their blockchain after verifying the block.
 Miners restart the mining-process after a new block was added to the blockchain to build on top of this block.
 As a result, the blockchain is constantly growing – one block every 10 minutes on average.